andrewshab3/SOAR/readme.md

 ## 🚀 Getting Started

-- For the Typescript SDK see the detailed [documentation](https://magicblock-labs.github.io/SOAR/).
+- For the TypeScript SDK see the detailed [documentation](https://magicblock-labs.github.io/SOAR/).
 - For using SOAR from your solana program through CPI, see the [tens](https://github.com/magicblock-labs/SOAR/tree/main/examples/tens) example.
 - Solana.Unity-SDK integration (Coming Soon)